Having trouble getting along with the super-aggressive, diva divorce lawyer you hired to overwhelm your spouse’s lawyer?

 Don’t withhold information.
 Vulnerabilities, embarrassing details, or other matters clients neglect to share with their lawyers have a habit of popping up at the worst possible times.
 Like during depositions or court hearings.

-The Do’s of Repairing Your Relationship With Your Attorney
+The Do’s of Repairing Your Relationship With Your Divorce Lawyer

 Now, here are the “do’s” that will help you maintain an effective attorney/client relationship, and prevent the misunderstandings and bad feelings that can undermine it: